fellowgeek/ohcrud/README.md

 ### Apache configuration

-Make sure apache has the *mod_rewrite* enabled, there is a *.htaccess* file included in OhCrud package that should take care of everything for you but if you need to make one make sure it looks like this:
+Make sure apache has the *mod_rewrite* enabled, there is a *.htaccess* file included in ohCRUD package that should take care of everything for you but if you need to make one make sure it looks like this:

 <pre>
 &lt;IfModule mod_rewrite.c&gt;